top of page

 Combined in this Gin they uniquely excite the nose and palate.
 Far from forbidden, this gin beautifully represents the character of our tropical island home.

-Our festive Hibiscus-Sorrel gin starts with a traditional juniper and citrus base which is then infused with our artisan-made sorrel, hibiscus and nutmeg concentrate to create a sweet, aromatic gin that is best served over ice with maybe a splash of soda.
+Our festive Hibiscus-Sorrel Sugar-Cane gin starts with a traditional juniper and citrus base, which is then infused with our artisanal Sorrel, Rosa-Sinensis Hibiscus flowers and nutmeg to create a sweet, aromatic gin that is best served over ice with maybe a splash of soda.